Simple Algorithms for Stochastic Score Classification with Small Approximation Ratios: Introduction

 In general, strategies can be complicated exponential-size objects since any test to be conducted could depend on the outcomes of all previous tests; for computational issues arising from this, we refer to Ünlüyurt's survey~\cite[Section 4.1]{Unluyurt04}.
 Nevertheless, a class of simple and in practice desirable strategies are non-adaptive strategies, which conduct tests in a fixed order and stop once the function value of $f$ is uniquely determined.
 The adaptivity gap measures the loss in the approximation factor one incurs when restricting to non-adaptive strategies.
 Since the recent work of Ghuge et al.~\cite{GhugeGN:21} it is known that the adaptivity gap for Stochastic Score Classification is constant.

 In this work, we give a simple non-adaptive approximation algorithm for SSC that achieves the relatively small guarantee of $3+2\sqrt{2}\approx 5.828$.
-We also show that an even simpler non-adaptive algorithm (conceivably the simplest constant-factor approximation algorithm) also achieves an only slightly larger guarantee of $6$.
+We also show that an even simpler algorithmic idea, which was previously studied~\cite{GkenosisGHK:18}, also yields an only slightly larger guarantee of $6$.
+The algorithm is also non-adaptive and conceivably the simplest constant-factor approximation algorithm.
 Lastly, we lower bound the adaptivity gap by $\nicefrac32$, even for the unit-cost case, showing that the upper bound of Grammel et al.~\cite{GrammelHKL:22} for the unit-cost case is tight.

 \paragraph*{Our Contribution.}

 Let us first consider the following non-adaptive algorithm, which we call \TwoRR and which is a $2$-approximation for \KofN{} functions (see~\cite{GkenosisGHK:18} for the same result on a very similar algorithm; we later discuss the differences in more detail).
 Recall that \KofN{} functions can take two function values, namely 1 (less than $k$ successes) or 2 (at least $k$ successes).
 The algorithm is based on two non-adaptive (sub-)algorithms $\ALGSz$ and $\ALGSo$, which are optimal conditioned on the function value being 1 and 2, respectively \cite{BenDov81}.
 These algorithms can be interweaved by a round-robin scheme: In each step, conduct the next unconducted test of that sub-algorithm that has the smallest total cost among all sub-algorithms when conducting their respective next unconducted test.
 Then, conditioned on function value 1, the cost of both sub-algorithms can be charged (realization-wise) to the cost of $\ALGSz$ run on the instance by itself, the expected value of which is a lower bound on $\OPT$.
 A symmetric argument for the condition on function value~$2$ leads to the $2$-approximation.